4finance/micro-infra-spring/README.md

 micro-infra-spring
 =======================
 Sets up the whole Spring infrastructure stack that will turn your microservice into a beauty.
+All code examples presented below are in Groovy.

 It consists of several different domains (most likely we will modularize it in the future):